joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-23-fiddler-river-fiddlish.md

 $$ \langle \ell\rangle = \dfrac{\sum\limits_{\ell=1}^\infty \ell P_\text{river}(\ell)}{\sum\limits_{\ell=1}^\infty  P_\text{river}(\ell)}. $$

 But we can make some more progress analytically, turning to the glory of generating functions.
 The idea is to make a polynomial where the coefficient on $z^\ell$ represents the probability to have a space at position $\ell$.
 In principle, we could make the quantity $\frac12(z^4 + z^5)$, raise it to a high enough power (anything bigger than $\ell/4$), expand it, and then count how many terms of $z^\ell$ result.

-But with that motivation out of the way, we can accept that such a polynomial would be useful and find a way to do it more neatly.
+With that motivation out of the way, we can accept that such a polynomial would be useful and find a way to do it more neatly.

 The polynomial so described is